UGG: the Ultimate Gift Guide

 Every year publications put together holiday gift guides because it’s a proven fact that people 1.
 Like Lists and 2.
 Like Gifts.
 Although these gift guides can be useful, they often read like a trending now list.
 These products are so hot right now, but will they emotionally and physically meet the needs of the intended giftee?
 Wouldn’t a list offering universal, timeless guidelines on how to pick a gift be more useful?

 If you said ‘Yes!’ then this holiday gift guide is the answer to your [religious_affiliation] prayers.
 The Universal Gift Guide (UGG) was inspired by CNN’s holiday list, “The best fitness and health gifts for starting the new year off stronger than ever”.
-I scrolled through several interesting (read: expensive) items, then came across an affordable suggestion: a $50 HydroFlask bottle.
-But, really, this is an appropriate for anyone in your life who drinks water, not just fitness buffs.
-And is still a bit more than I’d spend on a my friend Becky with the good hair.
+I scrolled through several interesting (read: expensive) items before coming across an affordable suggestion: a $50 HydroFlask bottle.
+But, really, this is an appropriate gift for anyone in your life who drinks water, not just fitness buffs.
+And it is still a bit more than I’d spend on a my friend Becky with the good hair.
 Further down, the list got more reasonable and on topic with a $40 set of dry shampoo.

-The fitness gift list also had some fun surprises I wouldn’t ever have thought of for my fitness friends, but thankfully this list alerted me to the leopard-print exercise dress that also can double as a sexy nightie or a Spice Girls costume (CNN didn’t suggest these other uses, but if you look at the dress, you’ll clearly see this present’s potential).
+The fitness section of the list also had some fun surprises I wouldn’t ever have thought of for my fitness friends, but thankfully this list alerted me to the leopard-print exercise dress that also can double as a sexy nightie or a Spice Girls costume (CNN didn’t suggest these other uses, but if you look at the dress, you’ll clearly see this present’s potential).
 While I appreciated the good will behind CNN’s suggestions, I found the list lacking a bit.
-So starting writing my own fitness gift guide but then quickly realized the need for something broader.
+So I began writing my own gift guide.

 1. For the CrossFitter in your life, buy a callous shaver, medical tape, and a foam roller.
 Also, give them a coupon for one free, uninterrupted session of listening to them talk about CrossFit and five free ‘Likes’ on the social media outlet of their choosing.